Clinical UM Guideline

 |89281||Assisted oocyte fertilization, microtechnique; greater than 10 oocytes|

-The American Society of Reproductive Medicine (ASRM) (2012) defines infertility as the inability to achieve a successful pregnancy after 12 months or more of regular unprotected intercourse.
-Male infertility is defined as the inability to ejaculate or insufficient number of sperm.
+The American Society of Reproductive Medicine (ASRM) (2015) defines infertility as the inability to achieve a successful pregnancy after 12 months or more of regular unprotected intercourse.
+Male infertility is defined as the inability to ejaculate or an insufficient number of sperm.
 Work-up for the diagnosis of infertility should include a comprehensive medical, reproductive, and family history and a physical exam.
 Laboratory testing and diagnostic evaluation may also be appropriate with emphasis on a systematic, expeditious manner and the least invasive method for diagnosis of infertility.

 Normal semen parameters established by the World Health Organization (WHO) are as follows: